samsquire/ideas4/README.md

 The problem with scale to zero is that you need a coordinator that coordinates the bringing up of services.

-I propose a mobile application that has a front-end that is designed as a queue actions while the backend is unreachable.
+I propose a mobile application that has a front-end that is designed to queue actions while the backend is unreachable.

 When the user does things on the app, the actions are queued up.
 It takes around 10-30 seconds to deploy from cold and startup and be ready to serve requests.

 So when you're not using the service, the service scales down to zero.

+# 79.

 # incomplete ideas